Sneheshdutta/Android-Calculator/README.md

 # Simple-Calculator
 It is a calculator app, for android.
 One simple calculator, able to do the simple calculations.
+You can download this apk file by [clicking here](https://github.com/Sneheshdutta/Android-Calculator/blob/master/app/release/app-release.apk)
+Feel free to fork this repository.

 ### App Preview
 ---